HaveFunTrading/boomnet/README.md

 }
 ```

-It is often required to expose some application state to the `Endpoint`.
+It is often required to expose shared state to the `Endpoint`.
 This can be achieved with user defined `Context`.

 ```rust
 struct FeedContext {